andking/airbnb-clone-react/README.md

 ## Available Scripts

-In the project directory, you can run to launch:
+In the project directory, you can run in the terminal to launch:

 ### `npm run serve`